Guide to Open Enrollment for health insurance for individuals and families

 Conclusion

 You're not alone if you're worried about picking the right health insurance plan.
 There are many factors to think about, and the whole process can feel somewhat daunting.
-By following these steps, you can navigate the open enrollment process with confidence, ensuring you choose the right health insurance plan for you and your family.
+By following these steps, you can navigate Open Enrollment with confidence, ensuring you choose the right health insurance plan for you and your family.